slint-ui/slint/docs/langref.md

 ```

 * **`length`**: One can query the length of an array and model using the builtin `.length` property.
-  **Current limitation**: accessing the length is not updated when rows or columns are added or remove to the model.

 ### Conversions